 Whitney Leigh Morris, the blogger and designer extraordinaire of Tiny Canal Cottage, knows a thing or two about small space decorating—and gardening.
 After all, she and her family live in a Venice Beach home that measures 362 square feet and has not one, but three outdoor areas.
+When Morris moved into the cottage in 2011, the outdoor spaces were little more than a few cement pavers and some patchy grass, but now the garden is a lush, cozy dream space.
+The transformation is truly jaw-dropping.

 One of the best ways to maximize your space is to use versatile furnishings that can collapse and be repurposed around the home and garden.
 You can also use flatware or dish caddies to transport items between the interior and exterior without having to acquire separate sets for indoor vs. outdoor use.
 “And use your stoop,” suggests Morris.
 “This often overlooked space can be used as a temporary office, mini dining space, or petite lounge.”